-An independent study contract/tutorial signifies an agreement between the student and a faculty member that the student will work on a specific project which will be supervised by the faculty member.
-To ensure monitoring of proper and timely completion of the independent work, a signed copy of the contract must be submitted to the assistant director of graduate studies in Kresge 926.
+An independent study contract/tutorial signifies an agreement between the student and a faculty member that the student will work on a specific project, which will be supervised, by the faculty member.
+To ensure monitoring of proper and timely completion of the independent work, a signed copy of the contract must be submitted to the Academic Service Coordinator in Kresge 908.
 For more information on independent studies please refer to the HSPH student handbook.